mrmartineau/gatsby-theme-code-notes/gatsby-theme-code-notes/README.md

   - be written using Markdown (`.md`) or [MDX](https://mdxjs.com/) (`.mdx`)
   - have zero, one or many tags.
 See an example [here](https://code-notes-example.netlify.app/syntax-highlighting)
   - have associated emojis 👏
+  - be nested in subfolders so you can organise them how you like
 - Extra markdown features have also been added.
 Find out more [here](https://code-notes-example.netlify.app/markdown-features)
 - Note search powered by the super-fast [Flexsearch](https://github.com/nextapps-de/flexsearch)